William-Mba/ngx-tailwindui/README.md

-# NgxTailwindui (Angular x Tailwind UI)
+# NgxTailwindUI (Angular x Tailwind UI)

-Beautifull, fully customizable and ready to use Tailwind UI components for Angular developers
+Ready to use and customizable Tailwind UI components for Angular

 ## Contribution